Using Isabel to Support Diagnostic Decision-Making Online

 - Locate support for mobile applications and resources

-Recommended for: Physicians, Nurse Practitioners and other direct care providers looking to incorporate evidence-based tools into practice.
+Recommended for: Physicians, nurse practitioners, paramedics and other direct care providers looking to incorporate evidence-based tools into practice.

-Related LibGuide: Mobile Apps & Resources by Amanda Andrews
+Related LibGuide: Mobile Apps and Resources by Amanda Andrews

 *** BEFORE YOU REGISTER ***

-To participate in an online session, you will need to meet the following requirements:
+To participate in an online session, you will need:

-- You must have an audio output device connected (headphones or speakers) to be able to hear the instructor
+- An audio output device connected (headphones or speakers) to be able to hear the instructor

 - Experience using chat

 If you do not meet the above requirements, please consider requesting a one-on-one consult.